dariuszSki/zbgp-speaker/README.md

 ```

 More about the configuration options can be found at [bgp configuration example](https://github.com/osrg/gobgp/blob/master/docs/sources/configuration.md).
-Keep in mind that th purpise of thsi apop si to use the server to announce prefixes extracted from Ziti Service and not import any rpefizex from neighbors.
+Keep in mind that the main objective of this app is to use the server to announce prefixes extracted from Ziti Services and not import any prefixes from neighbors.
-Thus, the example shown above is more than enough to satisfy the given purpose.
+Thus, the example shown above is more than enough to satisfy the given objective.

 **Cli options**
 ```bash